Frederator Studios: Acquisition by Rainmaker; Wow Unlimited merger, and Kartoon Studios ownership

 In December 2016, Canadian studio Rainmaker Entertainment (now, and originally known as, Mainframe) acquired Frederator Networks.
 Together with Ezrin Hirsh Entertainment (EHE), the three would be merged into the holding company Wow Unlimited Media, Inc.

 In August 2020, it was announced Fred Seibert would resign as CEO of Frederator Studios.
 Michael Hirsh, co-founder of Canadian studio Nelvana, would take over.

-On October 27, 2021, Genius Brands (now Kartoon Studios) announced that it had agreed to acquire Wow Unlimited Media for C$66 million (US$53 million), with the transaction is expected to close in the first quarter of 2022.
+On October 27, 2021, Genius Brands International (now Kartoon Studios) announced that it had agreed to acquire Wow Unlimited Media for C$66 million (US$53 million), with the transaction is expected to close in the first quarter of 2022.
 The acquisition was completed on April 7, 2022.

-In January 2023, 50% of the rights to Bravest Warriors and Bee and PuppyCat was sold to Japanese studio Toho International.
+In January 2023, 50% of the rights to Bravest Warriors and Bee and PuppyCat was sold to Toho International.